Olson Tree Care

 Trimming a Tree up

-Trimming a Tree up is a common request we hear at Olson Tree Care in Des Moines, Iowa.
+Trimming a Tree up is a common request heard by Olson Tree Care in Des Moines, Iowa.
 This request implies a negative, that the tree is a nuisance.
-While many love trees, it is often conditional on them conforming to humans.
-Failure for a Tree to conform means death!
-Understanding if your tree needs trimmed is required, as it is difficult to get a positive from a negative.

 Five positives that are more important than 1 negative.